palewire/go-big-with-github-actions/docs/what-are-actions.md

 [![VS Code actions](_static/vscode-actions.png)](https://github.com/microsoft/vscode/actions)

 These routines are common in the software industry, where they are used to stengthen quality control and speed up releases.

 However, Actions is not limited to these arcane, back-office tasks.

-Because it can be used to run any kind of script, computer programmers, including journalists, have found ways put it to all kinds of creative uses.
+Because it can be used to run any kind of script, computer programmers, including journalists, have found ways put Actions to all kinds of creative uses.

 A simple example is the [@ReutersJobs](https://mastodon.palewi.re/@ReutersJobs) social media bot.
 The project scrapes the latest job postings from the Reuters website, identifies new openings, generates promotional images and posts to Mastodon.